merely-useful/py-rse/index.md

 there are things in `bin/`, `data/` and `results/` that it is not yet keeping track of.

+> **Hints from Git**
+>
+> After executing Git commands,
+> you may see messages output that differ slightly from what is printed here.
+> For example,
+> you may see a reference to `git restore` after executing the command above.
+> This is because newer versions of Git (>=2.23.0)
+> include commands that streamline some common tasks.
+> The commands presented here will still work,
+> and you can consider any deviation you see to be a reminder
+> to continue checking the documentation (e.g., `git restore --help`)
+> to learn how new features can help your workflow.

 ## Adding Existing Work {#git-cmdline-add-existing}

 Now that our project is a repository, we can tell Git to start recording its history.
 To do this,
-we add things to the list of things Git is tracking using `git add`.
+we add things to the list of things Git is tracking using `git add`.\index{Git commands!add}
 We can do this for single files:

 ```shell